Kong/kongponents/docs/components/select.md

 ### Selected Item Template

 Use this slot to customize appearance of the selected item that appears when the `KSelect` dropdown is not activated.
-If present, overwrites [reuseItemTemplate](#reuseitemtemplate) prop.
+If present, the slot content takes precedence over the [reuseItemTemplate](#reuseitemtemplate) prop.

 ::: tip TIP
 You can use the `.k-select-selected-item-label` class within the slot to leverage preconfigured styles for selected item title which you're then free to customize.